-The African farmers did not, however, extend their settlement into the western desert or the winter rainfall region to the south-west.
+The farmers did not, however, extend their settlement into the western desert or the winter-rainfall region to the south-west.
 These regions remained the preserve of the Khoisan until Europeans put down roots at the Cape of Good Hope.
-This meant that the African farmers were little affected by the white presence for the first century during which European settlement expanded from the Western Cape.
+This meant that the farmers were little affected by the white presence for the first century during which European settlement expanded from the Western Cape.

-Today, aided by modern science and contributing to the recovery of the continent's past that is part of the African Renaissance, South Africa is gaining an understanding of its rich pre-colonial past and of the African achievements that were to be disrupted and all but hidden from sight in the period that followed.
+Currently, aided by modern science and contributing to uncovering the continent's past which forms part of the African Renaissance, South Africa is gaining a greater understanding of its rich pre-colonial past and African achievements that were to be disrupted and all but hidden from sight in the period that followed.